With outside temperatures hot enough to cook an egg, the cost of maintaining a healthy and clean pool can feel justified over Australian summers.

 During summer, the average solar period is from 9:30 am till 3 pm – that’s only 6.5 hours of energy producing sunshine.
 Not to mention, sunshine isn’t always guaranteed.

-If you’re left purchasing 3.5 hours worth of electricity at off-peak rates, your bills could end up higher than before, depending on the rates and the cost of your solar system.
+If you’re left purchasing 3.5 hours worth of electricity at controlled load rates, your bills could end up higher than before, depending on the rates and the cost of your solar system.

 Weigh up your costs and benefits before determining if solar is the right move for you.
 Consider the location of panels, how much sun your location gets, and the cost of use on different tariff options.